Native Skokie Parks

 Aromatic-aster Aromatic aster Symphyotrichum oblongifolium Light purple August – November 1'–3'

-Blue-vervain Blue Vervain Verbena hasta Purple July – September 4'–5'
+Blue-vervain Blue vervain Verbena hasta Purple July – September 4'–5'

 tall-iornweed Tall ironweed Vernonia gigantea Purple August – October 1'–2'